flyway/flywaydb.org/documentation/migrations.md

 The most common type of migration is a **versioned migration**.
 Each versioned migration has a *version*, a *description* and a *checksum*.
 The version must be unique.
 The description is purely informative for you to be able to remember what each migration does.
 The checksum is there to detect accidental changes.
-Versioned migrations are the most common type of migration.
-They are applied in order exactly once.
+Versioned migrations are applied in order exactly once.

 Versioned migrations are typically used for:
 - Creating/altering/dropping tables/indexes/foreign keys/enums/UDTs/...